What is your current occupation and employer?

-Probably my wife, Ally.
+Probably my wife, Ali.
 We both work in coffee, and I am absolutely convinced she works so much harder than me in a much tougher environment.
 And she still goes into it every day with the most passion than I’ve ever seen of any barista.
 She works so hard in such a busy café, and she’s the only barista there.
 To have that determination and drive to do it, especially all by herself, is something I really look up to.

 What’s the best piece of coffee-related advice you’ve received?

 Working with Patrick from April Coffee Roasters, the best piece of advice he ever gave me is “don’t be afraid to do something different as long as the results taste good.”
 As long as the end goal tastes delicious, don’t stick to the conventional norms.

 Where do you see yourself in 5 years?